Checkmarx/ast-jetbrains-plugin/README.md

 - You have a CxAST account and can run CxAST scans on your source code.

-- You have a CxAST account and you have an OAuth2 Client ID and Client Secret for that account.
+- You have a CxAST account and you have an API Key.

 ### Setting Up